ISG-ICS/cloudberry/docs/under-the-hood.md

 Cloudberry is a middleware service that connects the general purpose backend database system and the client application.
 It can understand the semantic of queries, automatically store and maintain the query result, analyse the relation between the new query and the existing results, and then only send the necessary queries to the database system.
-As such, the client application can achieve the ultimate query performance while don't need to handle the complex view design and maintenance logic itself.
+In this way the client application can achieve the fast query performance and don't have to handle the complex view design and maintenance logic itself.

 ## Cloudberry Architecture

-Take TwitterMap application as an example, here is the architecture figure of the entire stack:
+The main component of the Cloudberry is the `Query Planner` and the `View Manager`.
+The `Query Planner` is responsible for query rewriting depending on the given views information.
+If there is an appropriate view, the original query will be split into multiple queries to ask different datasets.
+After all results come back, the `Query Planner` will merge the results from all queries and return to the client.
+The `View Manager` is responsible for view maintenance.
+Each view is generated, maintained, and removed automatically.

 ![twittermap-artitecture][architecture]

 The following figures shows an example how Cloudberry answer the request using the existing query result.